 03. It’s all about the fluffy lashes

-Most gyaru brands nowadays feature very toned down lashes so it wouldn’t be difficult to find some, and I would recommend Japan Gift Bay as they have tons on their website.
+Most gyaru brands nowadays feature very toned down lashes so it wouldn’t be difficult to find some, and here are my favourite places to buy gyaru lashes.
 The fluffier the lashes, the easier they would be to work with little to no eye shadow.

 Obviously you don’t have to get fluffy, un-dramatic lashes (I tend to wear dramatic lashes when I can be bothered) but in my opinion, these type of lashes are great for everyday wear where you don’t want to go full-on with makeup but still look good.